Python Console Input & Output Tutorial

-- We can output text with the print() function if we wrap the words or sentences in either single or double quotes.
+- When we output text, we have to wrap the words or sentences in either single or double quotes.

-- We can do arithmetic directly inside the print() function’s argument list.
+- We can do arithmetic directly inside the function’s parentheses.

 - Numbers do not need to be wrapped inside quotes.

-- A simple and easy way to concatenate our text and numbers is by separating them with quotes in the print() function argument list.
+- A simple and easy way to concatenate our text and numbers is by separating them with commas between the function’s parentheses.

-- We can store data into data containers and use their names in the print() method to output their data.
+- We can store data in data containers (like variables) and use them to output the stored values.